luxonis/depthai-python/docs/source/samples/09_mono_mobilenet.rst

 09 - Mono & MobilenetSSD
 ========================

-This example shows how to run MobileNetv2SSD on the left grayscale camera and how to display the neural network results on a preview of the right camera stream.
+This example shows how to run MobileNetv2SSD on the right grayscale camera and how to display the neural network results on a preview of the right camera stream.

 Demo